-Yesterday, I got an email from one of my Instagram followers asking for tips on picking furniture pieces.
+I got an email from one of my Instagram followers asking for tips on finding furniture pieces to refinish.
+They wanted to know where I find them and what I look for.
 As I was replying, I thought, “This would make a good blog post!”
 So without further ado, here are my tips and answers to FAQ’s when it comes to all things furniture.

 With all of that said, I’ve gotten some fabulous pieces for reasonable prices at auctions.

 One of my favorite places to shop for furniture to refinish is in antique stores and co-ops.
 You know, those stores that have individual booths?
 I find that they have some pretty good deals most of the time.

 If the shop owner knows you, and you’ve developed a relationship with them, they may give you 10% off of everything.
 Every shop is different, but we have a lot of antique stores in my area that are wonderful to work with!

 My budget for pieces of furniture depends on a few factors including the size, quality, construction, and age.
 I’ll pay more for amazing and unique pieces that are old and in incredible condition, and less for more plain, run-of-the-mill furniture.

 The price I pay for furniture may be completely different than what you pay.
 Antiques are pretty common in my area of Southeastern Pennsylvania.
 You can get a great washstand for around $45 and a nice tall dresser for $60.

 My prices also depend on what I think I can sell the piece for.
 That varies quite a bit in my area!
 There are some counties that pay top dollar for furniture like mine, and other areas that want a bargain.
 I typically sold in the latter areas, so my selling prices were pretty reasonable.

 Again, this may vary in your area, so understand that this is all relative.

 Here are my typical maximums, but these vary quite a bit.